 Cameron Ferguson is a songwriter from Tain in the North of Scotland, his music encapsulates a punchy guitar style with lush synth sounds and cutting vocals.
 They’ve played legendary venues such as King Tuts and The Garage and supported acts like Declan Welsh and the Decadent West.
 After opening the main stage at Belladrum Tartan Heart Festival 2024, Cameron and the band SOLD OUT The Tooth and Claw in Inverness and are heading to Glasgow to support Flair on 18 October 2024

-Sonnet are a indie rock quartet hailing from Aberdeen, for fans of acts like The Snuts, The Verve, Ride and Oasis.
-Despite being relative newcomers, they released their debut EP Wishful Thinking in late 2024.
-They headline Cafe Drummonds in Aberdeen on Saturday 7 June 2025 with several support slots lined up across the UK.
+Sonnet are an indie rock quartet hailing from Aberdeen, for fans of acts like The Snuts, The Verve, Ride and Oasis.
+Despite being relative newcomers, they released their debut EP Wishful Thinking clocking up over 10,000 streams, supported acts like Kyle Falconer (The View) and performed at Belladrum Tartan Heart Festival.
+They headline ETH at Elgin Sports & Community Centre in ELGIN on Saturday 9 May 2026

 Low Rise is the alias and writing project of David Bromham, an indie/alt rock singer songwriter from the Highlands now based in Edinburgh.
 Bromham and band have headlined venues such as King Tuts and Sneaky Petes as well as supporting acts like Courting and Mark Sharp & The Bicycle Thieves.
 Influenced by artists including Foo Fighters, Stereophonics, The Amazons and Royal Blood, they’ve also secured airplay thanks to John Kennedy on Radio X and Jim Gellatly on Amazing Radio.
 They support The Sun Day at Cafe Drummonds in ABERDEEN on 24 November 2024